Westmount Centre: History

 On March 14, 2007, First Capital Realty acquired the mall for $70 million in cash with immediate plans to demolish a non-functioning portion of the mall between Zellers and Shoppers Drug Mart to make room for The Home Depot's first in-fill store in Edmonton, which opened in November 2008.
 On June 6, 2012, Zellers closed and its space was taken over by Walmart later that same year.
 On October 19, 2022, Walmart closed after the company announced in July 2021 that it would be relocating the Westmount Centre location to Kingsway Mall.

 In May 2024, Westmount Centre gave 30-day end of tendency notices to stores located on one side of the hallway between Safeway and the former Smitty’s in the southeast portion of the mall.
 No official explanation was given but several tenants believed that recent leaks from the roof above the abandoned theatre complex on the second floor was the cause.

+First Capital Realty announced in March 2026 that Westmount Centre would be redeveloped into an outdoor shopping centre by 2028, a return to the mall's original outdoor-access concept.
+The redevelopment includes demolishing the middle section of the mall that once housed former theatre complex on the second level, new pedestrian corridors, exterior access to existing tenants, and an expanded west parking lot.